simeononsecurity/simeononsecurity.ch/content/guides/budget-diy-gps-gnss-base-station-setup-esp32-um980/index.en.md

   *Note*: Your COM device location will be different than mine.
 You'll need to identify it first before continuing.
   - Windows
     - Open the ESP Flash Download Tool, select the firmware files, set flashing options, and click "Start" to flash the firmware onto the ESP32.
-      - {{< figure src="windowsloadfirmware.png" alt="loading ESP32 Firmware on Windows" caption="Loading ESP32 Firmware on Windows - github.com/nebkat/esp32-xbee/" link="https://github.com/nebkat/esp32-xbee/wiki/Firmware-Update" >}}
+      - {{< figure src="windowsloadfirmware.webp" alt="loading ESP32 Firmware on Windows" caption="Loading ESP32 Firmware on Windows - github.com/nebkat/esp32-xbee/" link="https://github.com/nebkat/esp32-xbee/wiki/Firmware-Update" >}}
       - It is important that the offsets exactly match the files:
         - `bootloader.bin` @ `0x1000`
         - `partition-table.bin` @ `0x8000`